lsst-dm/dm_dev_guide/usdf/storage.rst

 The USDF butler can be accessed at https://usdf-butler.slac.stanford.edu

-As of this writing, authentication is via a shared account/password, but is being transitioned to access by existing personal accounts.
+As of this writing, authentication is via vault, but is being transitioned to access by existing per-user credentials.
+The actual url is hidden in the db-auth.yaml files.

 Data compression
 ================